nicola02nb/BetterDiscord-Stuff/Plugins/FarmQuests/README.md

 ## Features:

-- Set inteval time to check for new quests
+- Whether to show the quests button in the top bar